RitonavirBrand Name: Norvir Other Names: RTV Drug Class: Protease Inhibitors

 Contact your health care provider right away if you develop a rash.
-Stop taking ritonavir and get medical help right away if you have any of the following symptoms that may signal a severe allergic reaction:
+Stop taking ritonavir and get medical help right away if you have any of the following symptoms that may be a sign of a severe allergic reaction:

-Taking ritonavir with certain other medicines (including sedative hypnotics, antiarrhythmics, or ergot alkaloid preparations) may result in serious and/or life-threatening drug interactions.
-Before taking ritonavir, tell your health care provider about all medicines you take including prescription and nonprescription medicines, vitamins, and herbal supplements.
+Taking ritonavir with certain other medicines (including sedatives or sleeping pills, medicines for irregular heartbeat, or ergot medicines) may result in serious, life-threatening drug interactions.
+Before taking ritonavir, tell your health care provider about all medicines you take, including prescription and nonprescription medicines, vitamins, and herbal supplements.

 While taking ritonavir, it is important to keep all of your appointments with your health care provider.

 Ritonavir is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV in adults and children older than 1 month.
 Ritonavir is always used in combination with other HIV medicines.